attamatti/movement_analysis/README.txt

 Start and end residues define the part of the model that is held static during the alignments

-3) Finally run the script:
+3) Finally run the script.
+It requires a copy of UCSF chimera, edit the script to point to your installation.

 USAGE: movement_analysis.py <body definition file> <models file>